planship/planship-docs/docs/integration/customers.md

-!!! tip "Using Stripe?"
+??? question "Using Stripe?"
-    If you already use the Planship Stripe app, all of your customers and their subscriptions are automatically mirrored in Planship.
-Head straight to [Get Customer Entitlements](./entitlements.md) and [Report usage](./usage.md) integration guides.
+    If you use the Planship Stripe app, all of your customers and their subscriptions are automatically mirrored in Planship.
+You can go straight to the [Getting Customer Entitlements](entitlements.md) and [Reporting Usage](usage.md) integration guides.
     <br/><br/>
     Interested in the Planship Stripe app?
-Head to our [Stripe integration HOWTO guide](../howtos/use-planship-with-stripe.md) to learn more and get started.
+Head to our [Stripe integration HOW-TO guide](../howtos/use-planship-with-stripe.md) to learn more.

 Registering a [customer](../concepts/customers.md) with Planship enables your product to do the following: